REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 Basically, they do all the work and you get to take all the credit.

-I am never going to be someone who has time to like bake my own bread or show up with cute little holiday themed apps to any party.
+I am never going to be someone who has time to like bake my own bread or show up with cute little holiday-themed apps to any party, but I am also a true Midwesterner, so I am not showing up empty-handed or with store-bought cookies.

-I don't even transport transport the charcuterie board in my car.
+So, Gray's Craze has saved me.
+I don't even transport the charcuterie board to my car.

-We did a Halloween party at our friend's house.
 I had the board delivered right to that house, and it came beautifully wrapped with this cute little note and everything.
+Everyone was raving about it.

-So, this is my new go-to forever.
 You can order for pickup, delivery, or catering at grazecraze.com and use code DEC15 for 15% off your next order at participating locations.

 In July of 77, a 17-year-old girl hitchhiking in Montana was found to be in possession of Vilaine's ID.

 And when she showed her ID to the driver who had pulled over for her, he recognized the name on it right away.
-I mean, Vilaine was a hometown girl, and her death had received local media attention.
+I mean, Vilaine was a hometown girl and her death had received local media attention.

 So as soon as he dropped her off, he made a report to local law enforcement who were able to find the girl and bring her in for questioning.
 And we're not talking just a minor informal interview here.